 In the end, this show is about love, family, belief in yourself, and overcoming loss.
 If your family is interested in experiencing such a show together, you will be enthralled by this experience.

 There are plenty of seats around the theater, and you will select your exact seats when purchasing your tickets.
 Sitting in the back provides a panoramic view, and while most of the performances take place on stage, there is a lot of aerial action high above.
-Sitting very close to the stage gives great views of the performers, but some of the big picture can be lost.
+Sitting very close to the stage gives excellent views of the performers, but some of the big picture can be lost.

 How to Plan a Family Night Out at Disney Springs and Cirque du Soleil